7suyash7/eth-p2p-mempool-crawler/README.md

     * Sends `GetPooledTransactions` requests for specific hashes.
     * Processes `PooledTransactions` responses (full transactions requested).
     * Processes `Transactions` messages (full transactions broadcast directly).
+* **Block Fetching:** A dedicated poller task actively requests headers and bodies for new blocks from peers, allowing the crawler to follow the chain head.
 * **Transaction Processing:** Decodes received transaction data (`PooledTransaction`, `TransactionSigned`) into the standard `reth_primitives::TransactionSigned` format.
 * **Basic Analysis:** Extracts key information like sender (via recovery), receiver, value, gas limit, gas price/fees, and transaction type.
+* **Database Persistence:** All analyzed transactions (both public and private) are stored in a PostgreSQL database, enabling historical analysis and queries.
+* **Real-time API & Gas Oracle**:
+    * An axum-based web server provides a WebSocket (/ws) to stream new transactions and REST endpoints to query the database.

+    * A simple gas oracle calculates fee estimates based on recent mempool activity.

 * **Live TUI Dashboard:** The TUI displays:
     * Real-time statistics (Total Txs Seen, breakdown by type).
     * Connected peer list with client information.